-Unapproved SSH Servers
+Unapproved SSH servers

-If you have users and administrators enabling SSH server (sshd) access on systems where it isn’t required, you’re expanding your attack surface because attackers will have a greater possibility of remotely gaining access to those systems.
+You need to be particularly careful when activating an SSH server because these types of assets enable remote login.
+Attackers could abuse this facet in a poorly controlled SSH environment using free implementations like OpenSSH to surreptitiously enable SSH on critical assets.
+With SSH set up, attackers could then gain remote access to an asset and thereafter do whatever they want with it.
+If you have users and administrators enabling SSH server access on systems where it isn’t required, you’re expanding your attack surface because attackers will have a greater possibility of remotely gaining access to those systems.

-Unpatched SSH Software
+Unpatched SSH software

 For the systems where SSH use is justified, if SSH server and client software is not kept up to date with fixes and updates, it can expose the systems and data it is designed to protect and make them vulnerable to compromise.

-Vulnerable SSH Configuration
+Vulnerable SSH configuration

 Most SSH server and client implementations (e.g., OpenSSH) include a significant number of configuration parameters which impact operation and security, including options for authentication, root access, port forwarding, file locations, etc. Fortunately, over the years, most SSH implementation developers have selected default configurations that are more secure.
 However, there are a couple of defaults, such as port forwarding and the location of authorized key files, that are not optimal.
 In addition, if your users and administrators arbitrarily change those configurations without considering the security implications, they can open those systems to broader attacks.